-The end of the 19th century and the debut of a font family that would survive the 20th
+How the end of the 19th century brought the debut of a font family that would survive the 20th

 If William Morris had an American counterpart, he was the printer Theodore Low De Vinne.
 De Vinne liked and admired Morris.
 He echoed many of Morris’s criticisms of industrial-era printing.
 He even quoted Ruskin—as a synthesis of artist and craftsman, De Vinne represented the Ruskinian ideal that Morris aspired to.
 But where Morris was an artist who learned that good craft is necessary to make good art, De Vinne was a craftsman fist.
 And he was an absolute master.